raptros/gmm-project-2012/README.md

 gmm-project-2012
 ================
-Repo for everything related to my project for [Learning Grounded Models of Meaning][gmm], a UT Grad seminar, offered in Fall 2012.
+Repo for everything related to this project for [Learning Grounded Models of Meaning][gmm], a UT Grad seminar, offered in Fall 2012.

+## Who is doing this?
+* Prateek Maheshwari
+* Aidan Coyne

 ## What are you doing?
-Currently, my primary idea for this project involves applying the idea of second-order vectors to geolocation.
-Thanks to Jason Baldridge for suggesting this project.
+We're thinking about applying label propagation to document geolocation in wikipedia.

 ## LaTeX
 All the LaTeX sources for all the various submissions can be found under